-If trust is an issue because of past experiences in your life, or as a couple, find ways to build trust or enable trust.
+If trust is an issue because of past experiences in your life or as a couple, find ways to build trust or enable trust.
 Is trust low because you don’t trust yourself?
 Is trust low because of a past affair?
 Or is it low because your partner has been faithful, but you have been betrayed in the past?

 Share your feelings

-Are you afraid for your partner’s safety?
+Are you afraid of your partner’s safety?
 Are you feeling guilty that you have to travel for work?
 Are you feeling abandoned?
 Is it lonely travelling?
 Are you resentful that you are left at home to manage by yourself?
 Sharing feelings can be productive if your partner does not feel blamed or attacked.
 Make the conversation about “we” and not “I.” For example, “it is hard on us that I have to travel so much.
 I don’t want to be away from you.
 I miss you when I am away.
 I feel scared that something bad might happen to you.
 I feel guilty that you have to take care of things alone.
 How can we get through this together as a team?”

-Set time to talk daily
+Set a time to talk daily

-When you are together, stay present
+When you are together, stay present.

-When you do have time with your partner, remain present in the moment with them.
+When you do have time with your partner, remain present at the moment with them.
 Enjoy each other’s company by doing things that you enjoy together.
 When was the last time that you held your partner’s hand?

 When you are angry with your partner, all you can imagine is all the times that person upset you.
 Try to remember the happy times as well during a conflict.
-Don’t avoid conflict, because the resentment will build.
+Don’t avoid conflict because resentment will build.
 Learn ways to speak and resolve the tension between you and your partner.

-Enjoy your own time when your partner is away
+Enjoy your own time when your partner is away.